 Once you assess all four of these dimensions, you can make a reasonable judgment about whether you should use your 401K plan or divert your retirement savings elsewhere.
-Because of the convenience and consistency of a payroll deduction and its high annual contribution limit, I usually recommend that people use their 401K, unless it gets a failing grade because of:
+Because of the convenience and consistency of a payroll deduction, I usually recommend that people use their 401K, unless it has:

 - poor investment choices

 - no Roth option

 What if your 401K is a poor one?